Khetwal-om/Python/INVERTIS PYTHON/Invertis_python_markdown.md

-Difference between instance method and class method .
+###Difference between instance method and class method .
+---
 Outside the class we can call instance method only using the object reference.
 First we have to create object,unless we are not using instance variable we shouldn''t really make a object to call it.

 To declare instance method:
+'''
 def m(self):
    pass